tahadnan/C-Learning-Journey/README.md

 Contributions are welcome!
 If you spot any errors or have suggestions, feel free to open an issue or submit a pull request.

 ## 📜 License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Unlicensed License](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.

 ## 🌟 Acknowledgments
 Special thanks to the creators of the resources and guides that helped me learn C programming; Bro code, GeeksForGeeks, stackoverflow...